rospypi/ros_stubs/README.md

 As stubgen generates draft stubs; generated files may contain wrong definitions, many `Any` types, unnecessary re-exports, etc.
 As such, before make a PR, you need to either
-- Update generated stubs manually
+- Update generated stub files manually
-- Add a warning message as a note in the head of the file.
+- Add a warning message as a note in the head of each stub file

 You will also need to fix stub files to pass the lint CI.
 But you can temporarily add them into the ignore list of lint targets only when you choose the latter option.